Prophet TB Joshua‘s SCORN commands a huge following in Africa

 The South African constitution allows for “freedom of religion”.

-This means the constitution protects everyone’s religion, as long as it acts within ambit of the law – this also makes it easy for anyone to start a church.
+This means the constitution protects everyone’s religion, as long as it acts within the ambit of the law – this also makes it easy for anyone to start a church.

 Reverend Moss Nthla of the Evangelical Alliance of South Africa, which has more than three million members, accepts that the Christian family is facing many challenges but says the government cannot be called upon to address spiritual matters.